Herat: History

-Herodotus described Herat as the bread-basket of Central Asia.
+Herodotus described Herat as the breadbasket of Central Asia.
 At the time of Alexander the Great in 330 BC, Aria was obviously an important district.
 It was administered by a satrap called Satibarzanes, who was one of the three main Persian officials in the East of the Empire, together with the satrap Bessus of Bactria and Barsaentes of Arachosia.
 In late 330 BC, Alexander captured the Arian capital that was called Artacoana.
 The town was rebuilt and the citadel was constructed.
 Afghanistan became part of the Seleucid Empire.

 However, most sources suggest that Herat was predominantly Zoroastrian.
 It became part of the Parthian Empire in 167 BC.
-In the Sasanian period (226-652), 𐭧𐭥𐭩𐭥 Harēv is listed in an inscription on the Ka'ba-i Zartosht at Naqsh-e Rustam; and Hariy is mentioned in the Pahlavi catalogue of the provincial capitals of the empire.
-In around 430, the town is also listed as having a Christian community, with a Nestorian bishop.
+In the Sasanian period (226–652), 𐭧𐭥𐭩𐭥 Harēv is listed in an inscription on the Ka'ba-i Zartosht at Naqsh-e Rustam; and Hariy is mentioned in the Pahlavi catalogue of the provincial capitals of the empire.
+Around 430, the town is also listed as having a Christian community, with a bishop from the Church of the East.

-In the last two centuries of Sasanian rule, Aria (Herat) had great strategic importance in the endless wars between the Sasanians, the Chionites and the Hephthalites who had been settled in the northern section of Afghanistan since the late 4th century.
+In the last two centuries of Sasanian rule, Aria (Herat) was of great strategic importance in the endless wars between the Sasanians, the Chionites, and the Hephthalites, who had been settled in the northern section of Afghanistan since the late 4th century.